jsiek/agda-stdlib-doc/Data/ListDoc.lagda.md

 in the list.
 You might expect the second parameter of `lookup` to have type `ℕ`, but instead it has type `Fin (length xs)`, which means it's a natural number less than `length xs`.
+This enables the `lookup` function to be a total function without changing the result type to be `Maybe A`.
 Like `ℕ`, the `Fin` data type has constructors named `zero` and `suc`.

 ```